 “If Slaughterhouses Had Glass Walls”

-I really believe that if slaughterhouses had glass walls, and if they were located in populated areas—cities and suburbs—people would become vegan.
+I really believe that if slaughterhouses had glass walls, and if they were located in densely populated areas—cities and suburbs—people would become vegan.
 Otherwise, it's out of sight, out of mind, as is the case.

-But slaughterhouses don’t need glass walls to prove that theory.
+But slaughterhouses shouldn’t need glass walls to prove that theory.
 What I hope this blog post shows, and a quick online search for “former slaughterhouse workers turned animal rights activists”, are the numerous stories of people who quit their jobs, became vegan and/or dedicated the rest of their lives to fighting for animal rights after witnessing the horrors behind slaughterhouse doors.
 While many people will argue that killing animals is natural—that animals are here for us to consume—it's hard to argue against or discredit what these ex-slaughterhouse workers experienced that compelled them to walk away from their jobs.
 It's a decisive act that has to make you wonder.

 Why else would these slaughterhouse workers, many of them without the financial means to quit their jobs, do so?

 Ed Calles, a Vietnam War veteran, worked at a beef slaughterhouse upon his return.
 This is someone who had seen his fair share of disturbing things.
 And yet, he said that seeing animals being led to their deaths really impacted him:

 "Eventually, I became desensitized.
 But in my heart of hearts, I knew there was something wrong here.
 I didn’t know exactly what.
 Guys carried on in a bloodthirsty kind of lifestyle.
 During work...men drank all night long; (they were) severely intoxicated.
 But they did their job.